What's New in Classic Central 2.5.8-AOS-10.7

 Enhancement to show tech-support CLI Command

-The show tech-support command now includes the following commands.
+The show tech-support command now includes AP information and associated configuration details from the following commands.
 This information can be used by the technical support representatives for debugging.

 • show container service list